U-Shift/MQAT/README.md

 * db of AML administrative boundaries and areas at _freguesia_ level (DICOFRE), from CAOP 2022 (see [DGTerritório/CAOP](https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop))
 * db of socio-demographic statistics from Census 2021 for the AML at BGRI level (see [INE Census 2021](https://mapas.ine.pt/download/index2021.phtml) for other downloads)
     * includes [this variables](https://mapas.ine.pt/download/C2021_FSINTESE_VARIAVEIS.csv)

+## Download R and RStudio

+[Instructions for installing R and RStudio](Software_install.md).
+Note that it is very important to install first R and then RStudio.

 ## For classes and home assignments